 Peer reviewers are asked to rate the general readability and quality of the manuscript, its clarity and structure, its contribution to the field of Catholic education, its alignment with the mission of the journal.
 In addition, reviewers are asked to provide substantive written assessments of the research practices, analyses, and conclusions presented in the paper.
 This written feedback is an essential resource for authors when revising their manuscripts.
 The editors are looking for articles that are rich in quality, skill, thinking, integrity, and are in agreement with the mission of the Journal.

 Peer reviewers provide formative feedback on the manuscript and make one of the following recommendations:

 - Major revisions required for acceptance; or

 - Reject submission

 We welcome all colleagues who wish to participate as peer reviewers.
 If you would like to volunteer to be a peer reviewer, please contact the Managing Editor.

 View the full submission agreement.

 Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
 Please note: "publication" in a working-paper series does not constitute prior publication.
-In addition, by submitting material to Catholic Education: A Journal of Inquiry and Practice, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at Catholic Education: A Journal of Inquiry and Practice.
-If you have concerns about the submission terms for Catholic Education: A Journal of Inquiry and Practice, please contact the editors.
+In addition, by submitting material to Journal of Catholic Education, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at Journal of Catholic Education.
+If you have concerns about the submission terms for Journal of Catholic Education, please contact the editors.